ChrisKalahiki/DeepPATH/DeepPATH_code/Pipeline.md

 ```

 ## 2.1 Pre-processing - Tiling
-First, we can tile the images using the magnification (20x) and tile size of interest (512x512 px in example)
+First, we can tile the images using the magnification (20x) and tile size of interest (512x512 px in example).
+The reason we tile each set separately is because the metadata has no inherent way to distinguish race of each image.
+This causes the sort script to require separate subfolder names to use as labels.
 ```
 python 00_preprocessing/0b_tileLoop_deepzoom4.py  -s 512 -e 0 -j 32 -B 50 -M 20 -o out/512px_Tiled/AA "../../data/AfricanAmerican/*svs"